Eugenia Charles: Prime minister

 Charles became more widely known to the outside world for her role in the lead-up to the United States Invasion of Grenada on 25 October 1983.
-In the wake of the arrest and execution of Grenadian Prime Minister Maurice Bishop, Charles, then serving as chair of the OECS, appealed to the United States, Jamaica, and Barbados for intervention.
-She appeared on television with U.S. president Ronald Reagan, supporting the invasion.
+In the wake of the arrest and execution of Grenadian Prime Minister Maurice Bishop, Charles, then serving as chair of the OECS, appealed to the United States for intervention.
+She appeared on television with U.S. president Ronald Reagan, supporting the invasion and describing the OECS as "kith and kin" to support the idea that her appeal for help was "one region" asking for support and not an invasion.
 Journalist Bob Woodward reported that the U.S. paid millions of dollars to the Dominica government, some of which was regarded by the Central Intelligence Agency as a "payoff", for Charles's support of the intervention.
+Historians David Milne and Christopher Nichols attributed this decision to a broader plan by Charles to get the United States to pay more attention to the Caribbean.
+The intervention led to unrest, however, and was condemned 108-9 by the United Nations.

+She was re-elected in the 1985 general election, during which time she also served as Minister of Defense, Minister of Foreign Affairs, Minister of Finance, and Minister of Economic Affairs.
+She was also re-elected in the 1990 general election.
+During her third term, however, her popularity declined, partially due to her control of the cabinet and partially due to her opinions on her successor.
+Some saw her as abrasive.
+She narrowly survived a no-confidence motion in 1991 by a vote of 11 to 10.
+In 1994, she declared a state of emergency in Dominica due to unrest after her government raised motor vehicle license fees.